Registered Education Saving Plan

 Added Canada Education Savings Grant (Add CESG)

 An added Canada Education Savings Grant is a matching grant of either 10% or 20%.
-This is available on contributions made to an RESP after January 1, 2005.
+This is available on contributions made to an Registered Education Saving Plan after January 1, 2005.
 An additional grant of either 10 or 20% is provided on the first $500 contribution.
 Depending on your family income, potential offering can reach $7,200 CESG limit sooner than children are eligible to receive Basic CESG.

 The Canada Learning Bond (CLB)